 A Short History Of GoFundMe

-When they launched CreateAFund, which enabled social media users to raise money for any type of cause, the crowdfunding industry just began to take off.
+When they launched CreateAFund, which enabled social media users to raise money for any type of cause, the crowdfunding industry just started to take off.

-Both Indiegogo and Kickstarter just launched their platforms.
+Both Indiegogo and Kickstarter recently launched their respective platforms.
 But instead of raising money for a noble cause, their platforms were aimed at funding products that would be developed when a certain threshold of money was raised.
 Famous examples include the Peloton Bike or the card game Exploding Kittens.

 In its early days, the team decided to bootstrap the platform and not take any outside investment.
 For the first few years of operation, GoFundMe’s team was only comprised of four members in total.
 Nevertheless, the platform grew at a steady rate from day one.

-By 2012, GoFundMe was growing its user base by 20 percent every month.
-Furthermore, the platform pulled in over $3 million in campaigns every month all while operating in over 10 countries across the globe.
+By 2012, GoFundMe was expanding its user base by 20 percent every month.
+Furthermore, the platform pulled in over $3 million in monthly donations all while operating in over 10 countries across the globe.

-In 2015, the startup raised its first-ever round of outside funding.
-Not only that, but the investors (including Accel, Greylock Partner, TCV, and more) acquired a controlling stake in the company.
+In 2015, after 7 years of bootstrapping, the startup finally raised its first-ever round of outside funding.
+Not only that, but the investors (including Accel, Greylock Partner, TCV, and more) acquired a controlling stake in GoFundMe.

 Under the new leadership, GoFundMe’s business continued to expand by adding more markets, hiring new employees, and even acquiring competitors (such as CrowdRise in 2017).
 Part of the reason for the company’s success was simply its noble mission and the virality that came with it – for both good and bad.

-Over the years, GoFundMe helped to organize multiple fundraisers that resulted in millions of dollars donated to a noble cause.
+Over the years, GoFundMe helped to facilitate multiple fundraisers that resulted in millions of dollars donated to a noble cause.
 For instance, over $12 million were raised to help the victims of the Las Vegas shooting.
-More recently, the George Floyd memorial fund had raised a record $13 million, making it the highest fundraiser in GoFundMe’s history.

-Nevertheless, the company had its fair share of issues over its ten-year lifespan.
+Nevertheless, the company had its fair share of issues throughout its existence.
 There had been countless reported instances where people tried to take advantage of a tragedy by creating accounts on behalf of victims, but pocketing the money for themselves.

-GoFundMe, in response, installed various security measures around their campaigns.
-For instance, it implemented a verification process to ensure the fundraiser is who they claim to be.
+GoFundMe, in response, implemented various security measures around their campaigns.
+For example, it introduced a verification process to ensure the fundraiser is who they claim to be.
 Furthermore, campaign earnings are withheld until all necessary verification steps are completed.

 And sometimes GoFundMe can be used to just have a good laugh.
 That’s at least what comedian Josh Ostrovsky thought when, in 2018, he started a campaign in support of making Kylie Jenner the youngest-ever self-made billionaire.
 His goal of raising the remaining $100 million fell short by a little less than… $100 million.